JonathanBuchh/buchh.org/content/about.md

 description: About Jonathan Buchholz.
 ---

-Hi, I'm Jonathan Buchholz, a junior at Thomas Jefferson High School for Science and Technology chasing the Lord.
+Hi, I'm Jonathan Buchholz, a senior at Thomas Jefferson High School for Science and Technology.

 ## Essential Software